|Oracle® Fusion Middleware Administrator's Guide for Oracle Directory Integration Platform

 orclpwdEncryptionEnable attributes in the entry

-ldapmodify by uploading an LDIF file containing the following entries:
+ldapmodify and uploading an LDIF file containing the following entries:

 dn:cn=PwdPolicyEntry,cn=common,cn=products,cn=oraclecontext,DN_of_realm. changetype: modify replace: orclpwdpolicyenable orclpwdpolicyenable: 1 - replace: orclpwdencryptionenable orclpwdencryptionenable: 1